glibsonoran/Plush-for-ComfyUI/README.md

    *  You can also name and create your own user-defined environment variable in Advanced Prompt Enhancer to use with Opensource and Remote models that are not predefined.

-   *  Plush looks for the 'OAI_KEY' variable first, if it's not there it looks for 'OPENAI_API_KEY'.
-Using the 'OAI_KEY' variable will allow you to generate a separate key for Plush and track those costs separately if your other OpenAI API apps are using the standard variable.
-Either way you'll need to have at least one of the two enviroment variables defined with a valid active key if you want to use ChatGPT as an inference engine.
-For Open-source products, once you populate 'LLM_KEY' with your key value, it will automatically be applied to all non-ChatGPT connections.
+   *  For Open-source products, once you populate 'LLM_KEY' with your key value, it will automatically be applied to all non-ChatGPT/Anthropic/Groq Services.
+Alternatively if you define your own environment variable and attach the Plush `Custom API Key` to Advanced Prompt Enhancer it will use the key under you custom name for all non-ChatGPT/Anthropic/Groq AI Services.
 Enviroment Variables for other supported AI services are shown in the table above.

    *  If you need to make a new environment variable, see the following instructions on how to create it and set its value to your API key: